CometVisu/CometVisu/doc/manual/en/config/url-params.rst

     Options: true  (reportErrors=true), false (reportErrors=false)

-To activate the error reports, the CometVisu must be loaded with `reportErrors = true`.
+To activate the error reports, the CometVisu must be loaded with `reportErrors=true`.
 CometVisu's error dialogs offer the option of reloading CometVisu with this parameter, if that has not happened yet.
 Then the user can try to reproduce the error again and then send an error report with further explanations to sentry.io.